Blockle/blockle-router/README.md

 # blockle-router

-Tiny router for React ~3k gzip.
+Lightweight (browser only) router for React ~3k gzip.
 Customisable with history

 ## Get started